rationalis-petra/Glide/README.md

 # About

-An experimental code editor for the Glyph language.
+An experimental code editor for the equally experimental Glyph language.